 In most cases, your dentist will perform a root canal to avoid extracting the tooth.
 However, in some instances where the damage is too significant, the enamel is too brittle to survive the procedure.
 This can result in the loss of the affected tooth.

-There are cases where infected residue was left behind, and the antibiotics failed.
-The remaining residue can develop into an abscess at the root of the tooth.
+Sometimes, the infected residue was left behind, and the antibiotics failed.
+The remaining residue can develop into an abscess at the tooth’s root.

 - Filling is incorrect